AaronMuseo/Bank-Simulator/README.md

 - Java 17+
 - JavaFX SDK 21+
-- PostgreSQL (optional if using DB functionality)
+- PostgreSQL

 ## 🏃 How to Run

+On Other platforms use the .jar file in the dist folder

+On Linux
 ```bash
 ./run.sh